ADSteele916/adsteele916.github.io/content/post/category-theory-for-fun-and-profit/index.md

  +++
-title = "Category Theory for Fun and Profit" subtitle = "or, The Design of `rand-functors`" summary = "A dive into the design of my `rand-functors` and discussion of the value of the more \"theoretical\" areas of CS." authors = [] tags = ["Academics", "Software Engineering"] categories = []
+title = "Category Theory for Fun and Profit" subtitle = "or, The Design of `rand-functors`" summary = "A dive into the design of my `rand-functors` crate and discussion of the value of the more \"theoretical\" areas of CS." authors = [] tags = ["Academics", "Software Engineering"] categories = []